 Understanding Third Party Claims

 When you are injured at work, you generally are not legally allowed to sue your employer or coworkers, even if their negligence was fully or partially responsible for your injury.
 Instead, your best course of action is most likely to file a workers’ compensation claim.
-In Hazelton and the state of Pennsylvania as a whole, the Pennsylvania Workers’ Compensation Act is intended to provide for people who were injured at their workplace, rendering a personal injury suit against an employer unnecessary in most cases.
+In Hazelton, the Pennsylvania Workers’ Compensation Act is intended to provide for people who were injured at their workplace, rendering a personal injury suit against an employer unnecessary in most cases.